Do I have to pay for medical treatment here in Cardiff?

 What do I do if there is a medical emergency?

-If an emergency situation arises during your stay in the UK, you should contact the following emergency services, free of charge from any phone:
+If an emergency situation arises during your stay in the UK, you should contact the following emergency services by dialling 999.
+The emergency services include:

 If you are involved in/or a witness to an emergency situation, this is likely to be a very stressful time for you.
 Please contact the International Office Welfare Team for support and advice as soon as possible and they will be able to help you.
 If an emergency occurs outside office hours or on a weekend, please call the university on 029 2041 6070 and ensure that you inform the International Office the following day.